danielwertheim/mynatsclient/README.md

 If one of your in-process observer subscription fails, it will not unsubscribe them.
 It will however invoke the observers `OnError` callback.
 This is done so that one failing message against a certain subject does not prevent future messages from being handled.

-It keeps track of stats of when last contact to a server was, so that it can send a `PING` to see if server is still alive.
+It keeps track of when the last contact to a server was, so that it can send a `PING` to see if server is still alive.

 Instead of relying on background flushing like other clients do, it **auto flushes** for each `PUB`.
 You can also use the construct `client.PubMany` to publish many messages and get one flush for them all.
 Finally **you can also control the flushing manually**.